arun-kr-reddy/notes/algorithms.md

   ![](./media/algorithms/insertion_sort.png)
   ![](./media/algorithms/insertion_sort_example.png)
   worst-case `θ(n^2)` since each element needs `θ(n)` pairwise compare-and-swaps
-  for primitives compare & swap take `θ(1)` each, but aggregates compare could be more complex
+  ideal for small input since minimal overhead (in-place no recursion) and efficient for nearly-sorted input for primitives compare & swap take `θ(1)` each, but aggregates compare could be more complex
 - **binary insertion sort:** use binary search to find correct position
   useful when compare complexity much higher than swap complexity